GEEK BAR has teamed up with Aston Martin Racing for the Asian Le Mans Series 2022

 DUBAI, UAE, Feb.
 25, 2022 /PRNewswire/ -- On February 20, 2022, one of the most prestigious motorsport competitions, the 4 Hours of the Asian Le Mans Series, came to a perfect end in Dubai.
 The #95 TF Sport Aston Martin Vantage GT3 finished the race with an impressive result.
 Notably, as a sub-brand of Geekvape, this is the first time that Geek Bar and the Aston Martin Racing team have collaborated on a racing event.

-Looking back on Geek Bar's debut at the 68th Macau Grand Prix last year, a highly creative pop-up launch was lauded at the time, and the following is what Geek Bar bring to this grand racing event in Dubai.
+Looking back on Geekvape's debut at the 68th Macau Grand Prix last year, a highly creative pop-up launch was lauded at the time, and the following is what Geek Bar bring to this grand racing event in Dubai.

 AMR Le Mans edition unveiled to set the race alight